shinovon/JTube/FAQ.md

 Usually this error tells what happened and most often it occurs due to sending too much requests

 <b>The page cannot be opened (403)</b><br>
+Try different proxy settings, they are unstable most of the time because of google's attempts to cancel invidious.<br>
-JTube does not currently support auto-generated music videos and vevo
+note: JTube does not support auto-generated music videos and vevo.

+<b>JSONException: Unexpected end of text</b><br>
+HTTP data was not downloaded completely or was corrupted.<br>
+Happens most often on Samsungs, can't be fixed.<br>
+Keep refreshing the page until it successfully loads.

-### Symbian
+### Symbian S60
 <b>java.io.IOException: -1 (Symbian 9.2-9.4 & Symbian^3)</b><br>
 Reason: App can't access the internet<br>
 Solutions: